ofisc/ofisc.co.uk/content/club/club.md

 [Club Safeguarding information][club safeguarding info] suitable for children and young people is also available.

-If you have any queries relating to safeguarding, please contact the OFISC Safeguarding Officer by sending an email to club@ofisc.co.uk
+If you have any queries relating to safeguarding, please contact the OFISC Safeguarding Officer by sending an email to: club@ofisc.co.uk

 ### Photography

-Use of photos of skaters for administration and self-promotion purposes is governed by the club [photography policy][photography]
+Use of photos of skaters for administration and self-promotion purposes is governed by the club [photography policy][photography].

 ### Club Conduct

 * Skaters, parents/carers, coaches and club officials are expected to conform to the [codes of conduct][] at all times.
-* The club has an [anti-bullying policy][anti-bullying] and an equity statement in place
+* The club has an [anti-bullying policy][anti-bullying] and an [equity statement][] in place.
 * Until age 11, skaters must not be left [unaccompanied during club sessions][unaccompanied-skaters].
 At age 11, parents must provide consent before skaters can be left unaccompanied.

 ## Constitution

-Operations of the club are regulated in accordance with the [OFISC club constitution][club constitution]
+Operations of the club are regulated in accordance with the [OFISC club constitution][club constitution].

 ## Serving Committee Officers